Triumphal arches have been built all around the world for a wide variety of purposes.

 3. A time capsule was integrated into the cornerstone with various items

-One of the most remarkable Roosevelt arch facts is that the cornerstone laid by President Roosevelt was accompanied by a time capsule which contains various items.
+One of the most remarkable Roosevelt arch facts is that the cornerstone laid by President Roosevelt was accompanied by a time capsule that contains various items.

 Some of these items are a Bible, a picture of Roosevelt, and multiple local newspapers.
-Whether or not these ill be dug any time soon remains an open question.
+Whether or not these will be dug any time soon remains an open question.

 4. The popular inauguration didn’t end well for one man

 The arch was completed on August 15, 1903, and the inauguration of the arch was a huge event in the region.
 It attracted thousands of people to Gardiner, including John F. Yancey, also known as “Uncle John Yancey.”